manohari/wordpress/README.md

 wordpress plugin

-This plugin requires works with wordpress 4.0 and later versions
+This plugin requires wordpress 4.0 and later versions

 CrossPost plugin for all blogs